gallenc/kuwaiba-examples-1/README.md

 [kuwaiba-simple](../kuwaiba-simple)  contains a simple Kuwaiba docker compose project to start experimenting with Kuwaiba

 [kuwaiba-opennms-radio](../kuwaiba-opennms-radio) contains a more complete Kuwaiba project with OpenNMS integration to manage a broadcast radio network

+[workup](../workup) contains incomplete work in progress for improvements to the integration and additional models.